 Usually this goes along with how early you have been motivated for this.
 Everyone knows from school that it can take 3-5-7 times as long to acquire material that you are not motivated, disposed and matured to learn and experience.
 This is also the case in martial arts and the world of martial arts – just like in all other parts of people's lives.

 Martial arts and martial arts come from the East.
 There is a difference between East and West, and learning pedagogy and methodology.
-You can read more about this here: "The nice master".
-In the East, it is expected that students will push their instructor for knowledge and quick learning.
-That is it is the student's job to learn something.
-In the West, it is often the exact opposite.
+You can read more about this here: "The good master".
+In the East, it is expected that students will pressure their instructor for knowledge and quick learning.
+That is, it is the student's task to learn something.
+In the West, it is often the opposite.

 In the East, it is expected that when the student asks his instructor for an answer, and the answer is cryptic but long-term, the student works intensely on this until everything has been extracted from the answer and the essence has become permanent.